-CIDA assists these vulnerable populations by funding two types of food assistance:
+Canada assists these vulnerable people by funding two types of food assistance:

-CIDA's Food Security Strategy, supported by the Government of Canada's commitment announced at the 2009 G-8 Summit, has three paths:
+Increasing food security is one of Canada's three international development priority themes.
+Supported by the Government of Canada's commitment announced at the 2009 G-8 Summit, the food security strategy has three paths:

 In November 2012, Canada ratified the new Food Assistance Convention.

 Canadian funding for food assistance is distributed through two primary channels: the United Nations World Food Programme (WFP) and the Canadian Foodgrains Bank.
 In October 2011, Canada announced that it had increased its support for global food security through these two organizations, by $350 million.
 This contribution will help Canada deliver on its objectives related to food security over five years.

 The World Food Programme (WFP) is the world's largest humanitarian agency.
 In 2012, WFP fed more than 97.2 million people in 80 countries and allowed 24.7 million children to take part in school feeding initiatives.
 Canada is WFP's third largest donor country, contributing $383 million.

 The Canadian Foodgrains Bank provides food assistance (cash, grain, and other agricultural commodities) and development assistance to people in need on behalf of 15 Canadian church-based member agencies.
 It is Canada's primary non-governmental organization involved in food assistance and is a recognized centre of expertise in food assistance and food security.
 In 2011-2012, the Canadian Foodgrains Bank, supported by funding from Canada, distributed 40,849 tonnes of food and seeds to 2.2 million beneficiaries in 36 countries.